-where \bar{U}B and \bar{U}{CF} is the average household utility in the baseline and counterfactual simulations, respectively, and \bar{C} is the cost of the parental leave system, given by the net transfers paid to parents.19 Because the utility function is quasi-linear in income, we can directly interpret changes in household utility in a money-metric measure similar to the costs (\bar{C}).
+where \bar{U}B and \bar{U}{CF} are the average household utilities in the baseline and counterfactual simulations, respectively, and \bar{C} is the cost of the parental leave system given by the net transfers paid to parents.19 Because the utility function is quasi-linear in income, we can directly interpret changes in household utility in a money-metric measure similar to the costs (\bar{C}).
 Hence, one way to interpret equation (12) is the change in household utility following a reform if we were to finance the parental leave system by lump sum taxation.20

 Our model contains no explicit motive for governments to provide parental leave benefits.
-Hence, the aim of our policy simulations is to study the behavioral effects and efficiency of a particular policy and not to rationalize the policy itself.
+However, as we show in Appendix B, our definition of efficiency provides the relevant estimates of the societal costs under the assumption that the societal costs and benefits are additively separable and that parents allocate parental leave efficiently.
+Hence, the aim of our policy simulations is to study the behavioral effects and efficiency cost of a particular policy and not to rationalize the policy itself.
 The optimal policy design can then be achieved by balancing societal preferences for a particular allocation of parental leave with the efficiency costs implied by our model.
-This is similar to the welfare analyses in other policy settings (Saez & Stantcheva, 2016; Goldin & Reck, 2020).
+This is similar to the welfare analyses in other